bertvv/notes-to-self/content/post/hard-links-in-ls-l.md

 Thank you, Tom, for the interesting question!

-*(I wrote and published this post on another blog some time ago, but I'm consolidating all articles that are worth preserving here)*
+*(I wrote and published this post elsewhere at first, but I'm consolidating everything that is worth preserving on this site.)*